datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 * Peer to peer code reviews.
 * Clear process for handling possible security vulnerabilities.

-On top of that, Luna Streaming development processes are enhanced with additional security best practice for all the components involved:
+On top of that, Luna Streaming development processes are enhanced with additional security best practices for all the components involved:
 * Robust Continuous Integration and reproducible Release pipeline in a secure monitored environment.
 Such monitoring improves the overall security of the application.
 * Reactivity to third-party vulnerabilities.
 Every component is scanned and monitored daily, ensuring quick fixes in case of vulnerability disclosure.
 * Regular docker images vulnerability scans on latest Luna Streaming releases, with a well-defined release procedure.